lfabreti/BIP-over-parameterization/README.md

-# Bayesian Inference of Phylogeny - Substitution Model over-parameterization
+# Bayesian Inference of Phylogeny - substitution model over-parameterization

 Bayesian phylogenetic inference with substitution model over-parameterization.
 Scripts used in the paper: *Bayesian inference of phylogeny is robust to substitution model over-parameterization*